AnushkaChaudhary1322/Predicting-the-Likelihood-of-E-Signing-a-Loan-Based-on-Financial-History-/README.md

-# Predicting-the-Likelihood-of-E-Signing-a-Loan-Based-on-Financial-History-
+# Predicting the Likelihood of E-Signing a Loan Based on Financial History
-ChatGPT said: An AI-based solution that predicts a customer’s likelihood to e-sign a loan using financial history.
+An AI-based solution that predicts a customer’s likelihood to e-sign a loan using financial history.
 Features include data ingestion, EDA, multiple ML models, a REST API, testing, monitoring, and Docker-based deployment for efficiency and scalability.